Downtown Eugene

 Well, fix that.
 House them, and pull them in.
 Make them part of the solution.

 Most people in Eugene know this, but for some reason we can't get candidates into office who understand this (well, two councilors do understand it, but they are an extreme minority).
+They are beholden to business interests well-served by this obsolescence-consumption cycle.

 Yes, I know, it's a common problem all over the US …